Is Germany's industrial economic model in danger? – DW – 02/19/2025

 Is Germany's industrial economic model in danger?February 19, 2025

-Many have proclaimed the death of the German business model in recent months with headlines of deindustrialization.
-Looking back, the country has relied on engineering things, high-end exports and cheap Russian gas to power its energy-intensive manufacturing.
+In recent months, many have proclaimed the death of the German business model with headlines about deindustrialization.
+Looking back, the country has relied on engineering, high-end exports, and cheap Russian gas to power its energy-intensive manufacturing.

 In the runup to parliamentary elections on February 23, much of the focus has been on migration, but Europe's biggest economy has been in a recession for the past two years.
 The likely winner of the election, Friedrich Merz, the head of the conservative Christian Democratic Union (CDU), faces big challenges.